taishi-i/toiro/README.md

 print(available_tokenizers)
 ```

-Toiro supports 12 different Japanese tokonizers.
+Toiro supports 12 different Japanese tokonizers and 1 BPE tokenizer.
 This is an example of adding SudachiPy and nagisa.
 ```python
 {'nagisa': {'is_available': True, 'version': '0.2.7'},
  'janome': {'is_available': True, 'version': '0.3.10'},